ericwpeterson/monux-obsolete/examples/colors/README.md

 # Colors

-This is the a client server app.
+This is a client/server app.
 Open two terminals and run npm install in the client and server directories.

 To run the server app run npm start from the server directory, this will create a socket io server on port 8090.